 If you haven’t worked with MQTT before, you need to add the MQTT Integration.
 In most cases, you only need to enter the IP of your MQTT server.
 The port is 1883 for most users.

-Click “Submit” and click on “devices” which will take you to the the “Devices” section.
+Click “Submit” and click on “devices” which will take you to the “Devices” section.
 You should see “picframe”.
 Click on it.

 You can already see all the entities that are being sent from PictureFrame to Home Assistant.